Lap Welds in Auto Body: Definition and When to Use Them

 Uncover when lap welds make auto body repairs easier, stronger, and smarter—plus the hidden pitfalls that could ruin your panel.

-You use a lap weld in auto body when you need to join two sheet metal panels by overlapping them and welding along the seam.
-It’s a practical choice for floor pans, patch panels, and mixed-gauge repairs where fit-up is easier and access is tight.
-Lap welds give strong shear resistance, but they can trap moisture, so you’ll want clean metal, controlled heat, and good seam sealing.
-There’s more to getting one right.
+You use a lap weld in auto body work when you join two sheet metal panels by overlapping them and welding along the seam.
+This joint works well for floor pans, patch panels, and mixed-gauge repairs where edge fit-up feels difficult or access stays tight.
+Lap welds give strong shear resistance, but they can trap moisture between panels, so you need clean metal, controlled heat, and careful seam sealing.

 What Is a Lap Weld?